weekplan/www/_pages/academy/vision/index.md

 Vision gives you clarity for the future while directing your attention in the present.
 On the contrary, the lack of vision prevents you from achieving success or significance in life.

-“If you have a clear vision of where you want to go, you are not as easily distracted by the many possibilities and agendas that otherwise divert you,” says best-selling author Timothy Gallwey.
+> "If you have a clear vision of where you want to go, you are not as easily distracted by the many possibilities and agendas that otherwise divert you." - Timothy Gallwey.

+{% include youtube.html id="RzFFEtxqQYo" %}

 ## 3 ELEMENTS OF VISION